 - Travel Agent: It’s hard to imagine you’ll have much success as a stay-at-home travel agent in a world where people have access to travel aggregators like Expedia.
 The one exception might be if you have a ton of travel experience and can market yourself as an expert in a particular country or region.

-The Downsides to Being a Stay-at-Home-Mom
+The Downsides to Being a Stay at Home Mom

-You’ve probably already thought about the many great reasons to become a stay at home mom.
-But as you consider the options on this list, and think about which ones best-align with your desires and goals, it’s important to also recognize a couple of the downsides and take steps to avoid these potentially negative outcomes.
+As you consider the options on this list, and think about which ones best-align with your desires and goals, it’s important to also recognize a couple of the downsides and take steps to avoid these potentially negative outcomes.

 - Being a stay at home mom can affect your mental health.
 A 2012 study of 60,000 U.S. women found that they were approximately 5-10% more likely to report depression, sadness and anger than the general population, with women from relatively low-income households faring the worst.
 In other words, the degree to which staying at home affects your emotional well-being may be directly linked to financial stress.